gvwilson/thirdbit/src/fiction/santas/index.md

 without getting a few bumps and bruises.
 Your gran-granna taught me that.
 That's why I call her sensei," she added.
-"When all the trouble started with the flips she was one of the few people to say we had to do more than just talk."
+"She taught me a lot of things, and I'd do anything for her."

-Finner would have said, "I don't believe it," except he did.
+Finner nodded slowly.
-The stone cat in Gran-Granna's front yard, her magic sword: even without all of that, the idea was perfectly in character.
+The stone cat in Gran-Granna's front yard, her magic sword: even without all of that, the idea of that particular little old lady knowing enough to teach those particular skills was perfectly in character.

 A hundred questions about robots and replacements whirled in his head.
 What he asked instead was,
-"Can I get you anything for your ribs?"
+"Can I do anything?"

 Santa Hood snorted, which made her wince again.
-"Some actual tea would be nice, but I think we'd both better stay down here for now.
+"A cup of actual tea would be nice, but I think we'd both better stay down here for now.
 Wake me up if anything exciting happens."